RavenView-ai/memory-graph-interface/README.md

 # Memory Graph Interface

+Note, this is somewhat superceded by [Knowledge Graph](https://github.com/aaronsb/knowledge-graph-system) - I hope you take a chance to check it out!

 A 3D visualization interface for exploring and interacting with memory graphs created by the [memory-graph MCP](https://github.com/aaronsb/memory-graph).

 ![Memory Graph Visualizer](docs/screenshot-nodes.png)